Skip to main content

 Runtime metrics

 The kernel continuously computes and stores per-task runtime metrics in the Knowledge Store.
 You can observe these to understand how well the system is performing.
+These metrics help you tune reuse budgets, adjust explore topk values, and identify task types where decision memory is providing the most value.

 Advisory workflow